 Watch a video of you on YouTube and subscribe to your channel

 Invite them out to hang with you at a bar, club, coffee house, art show, conference, etc.

 Create a contest to participate in

 Use This Live Gig Ultimate Fan Engagement Tip

 Keep in mind: People are more interested in themselves than they are in you.
 Make them the main attraction.
 These fans will also be delighted that they have been included.

-Take photos or videos at every single show from the stage or at the merch table of people that come up to talk to you and/ or purchase merch and create photo albums for each show on Flickr and link these to your blog and to Facebook.
-As you add everyone to the mailing list, you point them to each photoset featuring: Them!
-They are very likely to go check themselves out
+Take photos or videos at every single show from the stage or at the merch table of people that come up to talk to you and/ or purchase merch and create photo albums for each show on Facebook.
+When you post ask fans to come and tag themselves.

-Another great tactic is parsing out your newsletter list and MOST IMPORTANTLY your Facebook list so that it is split up by geographical location so that when you play each market, you can personalize the message and you won’t be spamming people who live in Deluth for a show in L.A.
+Another great tactic is parsing out your newsletter list and MOST IMPORTANTLY your Facebook list so that it is split up by geographical location so that when you play each market, you can personalize the message and you won’t be spamming people who live in Duluth for a show in L.A.

 Go through all your friends (yes it’s a pain in the arse but spamming people makes YOU the pain in the arse) and create a separate list for each location New York, L.A, Cleveland etc etc. I also maintain a list of “Unknown City” for the people who don’t identify where they live.
-Send them each an individual note asing and add them to the right list.
+Send them each an individual note asking and add them to the right list.